TerjeBruoygard/dayzlight/README.md

 6. In web browser visit IIS host address.
 - *Internet explorer not supported.
 Recommended to use Google Chrome.*
 - *Default login: admin with password: admin*
+- *Login and password can been changed manually in 'adminentities' table in database.*

 ### Troubleshooting